Duncanma/Blog/content/Blog/duncans-vs-net-2003-wouldnt-run-and-why-that-is-good-for-you.md

 </div>

 <div>
-  <span>I didn't try reinstalling **because I really wanted to know what was actually going wrong &#8216;behind-the-scences'**, and here is where you benefit...
+  <span>I didn't try reinstalling **because I really wanted to know what was actually going wrong 'behind-the-scences'**, and here is where you benefit...
 I found out what was causing it, so if it happens to you, you'll know too 🙂</span>
 </div>

 <div>